evmcnb/quartz/content/Pearls/Constipation in Children.md

 - Abdo distension
 - Disclosure or evidence that raises concerns over possibility of child maltreatment

+> [!info] Rome Criteria
+> Diagnostic criteria for functional constipation.
+Must include 2 of the following with an age of at least 4:
+> - <3 defecations a week
+> - At least one episode of faecal incontinence per week
+> - History of painful/hard bowel movements
+> - History of large diameter stools

 ### Management

 - Macrogols (Movicol) first line
-- Add a stimulant if above doesn't work after 2 weeks
+- Add a stimulant if above doesn't work after 2 weeks (often the case)

 Infants not yet weaned (usually < 6 months)
 - bottle-fed infants: give extra water in between feeds.
 Try gentle abdominal massage and bicycling the infant's legs